 Global Challenges Local Solutions grant competition is the first European competition that connects community foundations and Sustainable Development Goals on the local level.
-Within three editions of the grant competition we supported community foundations from across Europe and collected many good practices that can serve as an inspiration for the others.
-Now, there are new big plans ahead of the GCLS Program and you are already invited to become part of them!
+Within five editions of the grant competition we supported community foundations from across Europe and collected many good practices that can serve as an inspiration for the others.
+There are new plans and a new phase of the GCLS Program and you are are very welcome to become part of it!

 Global Challenges Local Solutions Program was established in 2016 as a grantmaking program that supports community foundations throughout Europe to address global challenges on the local level.
 It was set to provide them with additional resources that can improve local initiatives.
 The Program focuses on initiatives referring directly to Sustainable Development Goals (SDGs).
 It has already collected some good practices concerning projects involving SDGs implemented at the local level – get inspired!

-Grants up to 15,000 USD may be awarded both for new projects and for improving existing projects.
+Grants up to 15,000 USD may be awarded to the projects.

 Here you can find Program logo:

 Due to the events in the Ukraine and difficult refugee situation in some European countries, we expand the scope of the projects’ topics in the 6th GCLS Grant Round.
 In parallel with projects focused on communication, education and promotion about SDGs – as it was announced initially, we maintain this theme – the application may […]

 If you would like to apply for the grant in the 6th Global Challenges Local Solutions competition round, but you have questions regarding the guidelines or application process, you are welcome to join the informational meeting on Zoom: February 28, at 2 P.M.
 (CET/Warsaw time) To participate, please register in advance here: https://us06web.zoom.us/meeting/register/tZAsfuuprz4rHdUNdRFATiB7J9Tf5aDoO-QU (after registering, […]